circleci/circleci-docs/jekyll/_cci2/orb-author.md

 #### Scripts

 One of the major benefits of the orb development kit is a script inclusion feature.
-When using the orb development kit, you can use the value `<<include(file)>>` within your orb config code for any key to include the file contents directly in the orb.
+When using the `circleci orb pack` command (automated in the Orb Development Kit), you can use the value `<<include(file)>>` within your orb config code for any key to include the file contents directly in the orb.

 This is especially useful when writing complex orb commands which may contain a lot of _bash_ code, _(although you could use python too!)_.